 A Guide to Dealing With Excessive Hair Shed

-I am a woman in my early 40’s and, about a year and a half ago now, I was met with a surprising health issue that seemed to come out of nowhere for me.
-My hair started falling out suddenly, and seemingly, with no easy explanation.
-I was informed, upon seeking the attention of a doctor, as well as reading on this subject as much as I could, that this is something that happens to many people and can be not only physically alarming, but a horrible mental game as well.
+I am a woman in my early 40s.
+About a year and a half ago, I was met with a surprising health issue that seemed to come out of nowhere for me.
+My hair started falling out suddenly—with no apparent explanation.
+I learned, after going to the doctor as well as reading as much as I could on the subject, that this is something that happens to many people and can be not only physically alarming, but a horrible mental game as well.

 Telogen Effluvium Is Usually Temporary

 If you truly do have telogen effluvium (rapid, unexplained hair loss), or are experiencing what seems like a more than usual amount of hair shedding that endures over an extended period of time, the good news is that yes, it likely will resolve in time.
-Most cases do, as evidenced in the abstract Diffuse Hair Loss in an Adult Female: Approach to Diagnosis and Management found in the National Institutes of Health Library of Medicine’s online resource—usually, in fact within 6 months of onset.
+Most cases do, as stated in the abstract Diffuse Hair Loss in an Adult Female: Approach to Diagnosis and Management, found in the National Institutes of Health Library of Medicine’s online resource.
+Typically, the condition subsides within 6 months of onset.

 Defining Telogen Effluvium